In this post we’ll recap the most interesting InfluxDB related content you may have missed in the last week or so.

 The BlueJay Music app was developed by RedBlink and allows anyone to stream music from their Android, iOS or Windows device to friends.
-This is app is perfect for music lovers who want to listen to the same music together, but are geographically separated.
+This app is perfect for music lovers who want to listen to the same music together but are geographically separated.

 Hoiio uses InfluxDB as a database for their monitoring system.
-Hoiio has collectd agents running on each host and publishes metrics every 10s to InfluxDB regarding CPU, memory, load, etc of each instance.
+Hoiio has collected agents running on each host and publishes metrics every 10s to InfluxDB regarding CPU, memory, load, etc of each instance.
 The metrics are then visualized in Grafana.
-Hoiio is monitoring 80+ instances and are very happy with the performance!
+Hoiio is monitoring 80+ instances and is very happy with the performance!
 Hoiio had to do minimal configuration to get into production.
-The most painful part for them was the configuration of the collectd metrics!
+The most painful part for them was the configuration of the collected metrics!

 Get Your InfluxDB Hoodie While they Last!

 Does your company have an application or product that uses InfluxDB in production?
 We’d love to feature it on influxdata.com and give you a shout out on social media.
 As a “thank you” gift, we’ll send you an InfluxDB hoodie and a pack of stickers.
 Just fill out this simple form and we’ll let you know when your entry is live and the hoodie is in the mail.
 Drop us a line at [email protected] if you have any questions.
 Thanks for the support!